Ethiopia – Dec 21-Jan 7, 2023

 Day 5 Sun Dec 25

-One of my unusual Christmas days, we were up at 5 for a BF of Cream of Wheat, scrambled eggs and tea.
+On one of my unusual Christmas days, we were up at 5 for a BF of Cream of Wheat, scrambled eggs and tea.
 Then we drove north towards Eritrea, to an immense salt flat in an area called Dallol.
-Initially hard crystalline, we stopped at the edge of water covering the salt about 1-2″ deep.
+Initially hard crystalline, we stopped at the edge of the water covering the salt about 1-2″ deep.

-Dallol is a unique terrestrial hydrothermal System around a cinder cone of a volcano in the Danakil Depression known for its unearthly colors and minerals patterns and very acidic fluids that discharge from its hydrothermal springs.
+Dallol is a unique terrestrial hydrothermal System around a cinder cone of a volcano in the Danakil Depression known for its unearthly colours, mineral patterns and very acidic fluids that discharge from its hydrothermal springs.

 Nearby are a large area of limestone cliffs eroded into spires and cliffs.

-Continuing back, we stopped at an open pool in the plain of perfectly clear water less than a foot below the surface.
-Several went in most dangled their feet in the water.
-Apparently water underlies the entire plain.
+Continuing back, we stopped at an open pool in the plain of clear water less than a foot below the surface.
+Several dangled their feet in the water.
+Water underlies the entire plain.

 We had dinner and slept on mattresses on the ground.
 It was considerably colder and windy but I was comfortable with my sleeping bag and sheet.